gokkuuu/SharedMemorySample/README.md

   - Updates UI :
     - Displays the loaded image in the sender’s PictureBox.
     - Status text set to "Image loaded".
-    - Width/Height/Type/KB Step shown from header.
+    - Width / Height / Type / KB Step shown from header.
     - Size label shows `dataSize  /  1024` (numeric value, no "KB" suffix).
   - If the image does not fit : sets Status to "Image too large for shared memory." and aborts.

 - Show image :